eunomia-bpf/bpftime/vm/cli/README.md

 A CLI program for AOT of llvm-jit.

-It can build ebpf ELF into native elf, or execute compiled native ELF.
+It can build ebpf ELF into native elf, or execute compiled native ELF. **Helpers and relocations are not supported**

 This program might be installed by running `make release-with-llvm-jit` in the project root.